YodasMyDad/ZauberCMS/Notes.md

 #### POC Release TODO

-Re-do media, it's shit (Need to re-do provider to save media not files) Update ReadMe and add docs (How do other sites do it?)
+Update ReadMe and add docs (How do other sites do it?)
 Build Starter site and record video (How deal with test media in repo so users can see it?)